-The number seen below is the actual margin requirement of your metal position based on the leverage ratio you have chosen.
+The number seen below is the actual margin requirement of your CFD position based on the leverage ratio you have chosen.
 If you don’t yet have money in your account, this is the amount you need to deposit in order to open this position.

 How to calculate leverage and margin in Commodities